DavidHe1127/aws-cert/solution_architect_pro/key-points.md

 - There isn't `AWS-RunWindowsPatchBaseline` but is `AWS-RunPatchBaseline`.
 -  CFN stackset lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template.
 - AWS WorkSpaces used for Windows RDP setup/access
+- In general, you should set `Route53 Evaluate Target Health` to Yes for all the alias records in a tree.
+If you set Evaluate Target Health to No, Route 53 continues to route traffic to the records that an alias record refers to even if health checks for those records are failing.

 ### Cost Management